anthonyrisinger/cga/8/cga+11.md

 The spacetime interval emerges naturally from the geometric product:
 $$X^2 = X \cdot X = t^2 - x^2 - y^2 - z^2$$

+No metric tensor needed—the algebra encodes the geometry.

 ##### Lorentz Transformations as Rotors

 In STA, Lorentz transformations become rotations in spacetime planes.
 A boost with velocity $\mathbf{v}$ is generated by the bivector: